Isogeometric shape optimisation of shell structures using multiresolution subdivision surfaces: Thin-shells

 At equilibrium, that is when~$ \ary K \ary u - \ary f = \ary 0$ is exactly satisfied, the gradients of the Lagrangian~$L(\ary x, \ary u, \ary \lambda)$ and the cost function~$ J(\ary x, \ary u)$ with respect to the vertex coordinates are identical.
 Hence, in gradient-based shape optimisation the vertex coordinates have to be perturbed in the direction

 to achieve a decrease in the cost function.
-In order to compute~$\ary v$ the derivatives of the load vector and stiffness matrix with respect to the vertex coordinates are needed.
+In order to compute~$\ary v$ the derivatives of the load vector $\ary f$ and system (or stiffness) matrix $\ary K$ with respect to the vertex coordinates $\ary x$ are needed.
 For the considered Kirchhoff-Love shell formulation it is straightforward to compute these derivatives by systematic element-by-element differentiation of the discrete equilibrium equations~\eqref{eq:discreteEquilibrium}.
 Note that other shell formulations, especially ones available in commercial software, contain as degrees of freedom in addition to vertex positions also the rotations of vertex director vectors.
-This usually makes the computation of the related the shape gradients more complex.
+This usually makes the computation of the related design sensitivities more complex.